Working on a divorce? Alaska Real Estate Appraisal has the expertise for these matters.

 Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two alternatives when discussing the house - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties should commission an appraisal of the common real estate.
+There are generally two alternatives regarding common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should get an appraisal of the residence.

-A divorce appraisal should include a well-established, authoritative value conclusion that can be supported during a trial.
-When you order an appraisal from Alaska Real Estate Appraisal, you are assured the best in service with courtesy and top notch analysis.
-Working through the special challenges of a divorce situation is familiar territory for us.
+A divorce appraisal requires a well-supported, authoritative value conclusion that can be supported during a trial.
+When you order an appraisal from Alaska Real Estate Appraisal, you are assured the best in service with professional courtesy and top notch analysis.
+Working through the sensitive needs of a divorce situation is familiar territory for us.

-Attorneys in AK and accountants rely on our opinions when calculating what the real property is worth for estates, divorces, or other disputes where it is crucial.
-We have a great deal of expertise dealing with all the parties involved and can readily handle your needs.
+Attorneys in AK as well as accountants depend on our opinions when ascertaining what the real property is worth for estates, divorces, or other disputes where it is relevant.
+We have a great deal of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
 We submit appraisal reports that meet the requirements of the courts and various agencies.

-As a lawyer handling a divorce, your case's research regularly necessitates an appraisal to determine fair market value for the residential real estate involved.
-Many times the divorce date can be different from the date you requested the appraisal.
-We're versed in the methods and what is vital to do a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
-We handle many divorce appraisals (unfortunately) and we understand that they need to be handled with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.
+For attorneys handling a divorce, your case's material facts regularly necessitates an appraisal to establish fair market value for the residential real estate involved.
+A lot of the time the divorce date differs from the date you requested the appraisal.
+We're versed in the processes and the effort needed to do a retroactive appraisal that has an effective date and Fair Market Value conclusion corresponding to the date of divorce.
+For each divorce appraisal we perform we understand that they need to be handled delicately.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, guaranteeing you the utmost discretion.